jacob-barna/TripleJR/Code analysis for Software Security Engineering.md

 - Error Prone = 16
 - Code Style = 1043

 Our team first began to look more into the large number we received back for the Code Style.
-When seeing this, our initial thoughts were that the “issues” flagged for this section would probably include a lot of “code grammer.”
+When seeing this, our initial thoughts were that the “issues” flagged for this section would probably include a lot of “code grammar.”
 And after reviewing, it was in fact the case.
 For example, in the following path: “scripts/lint.py” the code picked up a few silly “issues.”

 <img width="668" alt="codacy-1" src="https://user-images.githubusercontent.com/45551925/69897430-9f86ba00-1311-11ea-89f5-f9661265a600.png">